ilyesrezgui/Sockets_programming/README.md

 * Client_server_intro:
 This project demonstrates a basic example of a client-server interaction using TCP connections.
 * File Transfer:
-In this project, we explore client-server communication for transferring the contents of text files over TCP connections.
+In this project, we explore client-server communication for transferring the content of text files over TCP connections.